frapontillo/ImageViewEx/README.md

  * `android.permission.WRITE_EXTERNAL_STORAGE` for making the cache access and write the SD card

 ##Documentation
-This is a brief documentation of the classes, methods and views included in this library
+This is a brief documentation of the classes, methods and views included in this library.

-###BytesCache
-`**BytesCache**` is an extension of ignition's `AbstractCache` and is basically a cache useful for storing any `byte[]` (byte array) and accessing them by a `String` key.

-It does nothing more than overriding some methods from `AbstractCache` so that any value is stored as a `byte[]`.
-Please, refer to ignition's documentation for futher instructions on how to use this simple caching system.

 ###ImageViewEx
 `ImageViewEx` is an extended `ImageView` that supports some additional methods for your every-day life.